There are few experiences in life as awkwardly painful as a breakup.

 But don’t fret.

 The last person, who broke up with you, did you a favor.
-It might sound like crazy-talk but trust me when I say you dodged a bullet.
+They gave you the freedom to find the right person for you.

 I believe that when things aren’t working in our lives they find a way to come to an end.
 It’s like the bad habits that we can’t seem to shake until we’re forced to.
 There might be multiple people better suited for you than your ex, but they will have one key trait your former lover lacked: they will want to be with you.
 And not just claim you out of convenience but be as good to you as you are to them.
 It’s possible that you were shitty to your ex, and you needed to learn to do better.
 Or they were shitty to you and you deserved to stand up for yourself.

 Someone who doesn’t want you but continues to date you and mistreat you, is the worst type of partner.
 But a person who is honest about what they want is a gift.
 Rejection seems impossible to overcome but we do it all the time, and our ability to bounce back is a testament to our maturity.

 If you find yourself single again it’s because 100% of your relationships have ended.
 Any relationship that isn’t meant to be will end.
 You might feel frustrated by your track record in dating but getting to the right person is like driving on a highway, there will be stops but that is not your destination.
 Rejection after a breakup can be tough to accept.
 The person you’ve been dating is practically saying that emptiness, depression and a cold bed is better than your relationship.
 Rude, much?
 But when it’s done, it’s done for a valid reason.
 You have to know that something better is on the horizon.